gabetucker2/gostack/documentation/enums/FIND.md

 <h2>FIND</h2>

- > First, Last, Idx, Key, Val, Card, Size, Height, Slice, All, Lambda
+ > First, Last, Idx, Key, Val, KeyVal, Card, Size, Height, Slice, All, Lambda

 Many functions have "find functionality".
 This means they A) have a FIND parameter called `findType` and B) have an interface parameter called `findData` whose dynamic type will vary based on the input for `findType`.
 Given `stack.Get(findType FIND, findData any)`: